-Depression occurs in approximately 50 % of MS patients, three times higher than in the general population.
-Pepression may have a negative impact on cognitive function, relationships, treatment adherence and quality of life.
-Pharmacological and non-pharmacological strategies have been evaluated in the treatment of depression in MS patients.
+Depression occurs in approximately 50 % of MS patients, three times higher than in the general population.^{7,81,82} Depression may have a negative impact on cognitive function, relationships, treatment adherence, and quality of life.^{83-86} Pharmacologic and nonpharmacologic strategies have been evaluated in the treatment of depression in MS patients.87

-Several studies of MS-related depression have suggested benefit of fluvoxamine (200 mg),88 sertraline89 and fluoxetine.90 As for non-pharmacological interventions, CBT has shown promising results.
-In a study comparing CBT with supportive expressive therapy and sertraline, CBT sertraline showed equal efficacy.
+Several studies of MS-related depression have suggested benefit of fluvoxamine (200 mg),88 sertraline,89 and fluoxetine.90 As for nonpharmacologic interventions, CBT has shown promising results.
+In a study comparing CBT to supportive expressive therapy and sertraline, CBT sertraline showed equal efficacy.
 Both were superior to supportive expressive therapy.
 The effect was sustained after a time period of 6 months.91

-Exercise has been reported to have a positive effect on mood in MS. In a 1996 randomised trial of exercise versus no exercise by Petjan et al. discussed above (n=54), significant improvements were observed in the exercise group in depression and anger scores after 5 and 10 weeks of intervention.35 In addition, in one study of female MS patients (n=25), exercise had immediate effects on total mood disturbance, with greater effects observed in patients with high levels of baseline anxiety.92 Progressive resistance training (i.e. strength training), improved mood in a RCT (control group [n=15] or treatment group [n=16]).
-This benefit was sustained 12 weeks after the intervention was completed.93 Finally, a mindfulness-based intervention has been shown to be effective for depression when compared with placebo in a study of 67 MS patients.94
+Exercise has been reported to have a positive effect on mood in MS. In the 1996 randomized trial of exercise versus no exercise by Petjan et al. discussed above (n=54), significant improvements were seen in the exercise group in depression and anger scores after 5 and 10 weeks of intervention.35 In addition, in one study of female MS patients (n=25), exercise had immediate effects on total mood disturbance, with greater effect seen in patients with high levels of baseline anxiety.92 Progressive resistance training (i.e. strength training), improved mood in a RCT (control group [n=15] or treatment group [n=16]).
+This benefit was sustained 12 weeks after the intervention was completed.93 Finally, a mindfulnessbased intervention has been shown to be effective for depression when compared with placebo in a study of 67 MS patients.94